 - Headache disorders are among the most common disorders of the nervous system.

-- It has been estimated that 47% of the adult population have headache at least once within last year in general.
+- It has been estimated that almost half of the adult population have had a headache at least once within the last year.

-- Headache disorders are associated with personal and societal burdens of pain, disability, damaged quality of life and financial cost.
+- Headache disorders, which are characterized by recurrent headache, are associated with personal and societal burdens of pain, disability, damaged quality of life, and financial cost.

-- A minority of people with headache disorders worldwide are diagnosed appropriately by a health-care provider.
+- Worldwide, a minority of people with headache disorders are diagnosed appropriately by a health-care provider.

 - Headache has been underestimated, under-recognized and under-treated throughout the world.